The artists behind the Katharsisdrill mask is a mysterious person, situated in Scandinavia.

 When Katharsisdrill is not pathetically trying to influence the world with his art, he eats, sleeps in his Wyzard’s tower, buys ancient tomes for his library and has intellectual debates with elegant women, none of which is cheap.

 If you want to support the free artistic labour of Katharsisdrill there are ways to do so:

 The Katharsisdrill webshop sells comics, prints and other goods in fine quality.

 The sympathetic Liberapay Project is a non-profit organization providing a platform to donate money to teams, organizations and individuals.
 The service does not charge a fee on donations aside from that required by its payment processors, instead financing its own activity through donations handled by the service itself.

 If you want to contact Katharsisdrill for any reason at all, please write:

-If you have questions for the webshop be it critique or flattery, please write here:
+If you have questions for the webshop, or… suggestions, complaints, critique or flattery, please write here: